 The following are some of the common questions we answer during initial consultations.
 Recognize that your specific situation will have different answers, but the following are intended to give you a general idea of what you expect.

-Although hiring an attorney is not required, if you have serious injuries, it is a very good idea.
-Insurance companies are armed with teams of lawyers whose goal it is to keep your money in house.
+Although hiring a Huntington Beach personal injury lawyer is not required, if you have serious injuries, it is a very good idea.
+Insurance companies are armed with teams of Huntington Beach lawyers whose goal it is to keep your money in house.
 You need someone who is just as educated as they are to argue on your behalf.

 A Person or business has what is called a “duty of care” in a certain situation.
 A “Duty of care” is defined as the legal obligation not to injure others.
 For example, when one gets a driver's license, they have a duty of care to obey the rules of the road.

 With the exception of a wrongful death claim, your case will probably not go to court.
-A good personal injury attorney can negotiate with the at-fault party's insurance company to get you an acceptable amount of money before you ever have to file a lawsuit, let alone go through an actual trial.
+A good Huntington Beach personal injury lawyer can negotiate with the at-fault party's insurance company to get you an acceptable amount of money before you ever have to file a lawsuit, let alone go through an actual trial.

-With over thirty years of legal experience, the law firm of Timothy J. Ryan & Associates has experience dealing with every kind of personal injury claim.
-Our staff of experienced legal professionals will get you the money you need to move forward after an accident.
+With over forty years of legal experience, the law firm of Timothy J. Ryan & Associates has been assisting Huntington Beach accident victims with every kind of personal injury claim.
+Our staff of experienced legal professionals will get you the money you need to move forward after an accident injury.
 Contact us now for your free initial consultation, where we will be able to provide you with examples of past cases that we have successfully represented that are similar to your own, as well as offer you specific insight to your situation that will be very helpful in making your decision.

 The sooner you begin this process, the sooner you can go back to focusing on your life and moving forward from your injuries.
-We will work to make sure that the additional stress of your case is reduced so that recovery can be your priority, and you can rest easy with the confidence that an experienced attorney is fighting on your behalf for everything you deserve.
+We will work to make sure that the additional stress of your case is reduced so that recovery can be your priority, and you can rest easy with the confidence that an experienced Huntington Beach personal injury lawyer is fighting on your behalf for everything you deserve.
 We look forward to working with you and helping you get your life back on track after your life-changing injuries.

-Despite the state's understanding of the trauma victims have suffered, particularly if they are at a point in which their injuries have brought them to court, there is a limit to how long victims have to submit their personal injury claims in Orange County.
+Despite the state's understanding of the trauma victims have suffered, particularly if they are at a point in which their injuries have brought them to court, there is a limit to how long victims have to submit their Huntington Beach personal injury claims.
 According to the California Code of Civil Procedures, Section 335, victims who have sustained any type of personal injury, whether they were harmed intentionally, unintentionally, negligently, carelessly, or in any other manner, have two years from the day they were injured to pursue legal action.
-Claims that are filed after this two year period have a significant chance of not being heard by the court.
+Huntington Beach claims that are filed after this two year period have a significant chance of not being heard by the court.